Privacy and Security

 - Use of any financial tools and calculators on our web site

-- The dates and times that you access a Credit Union web site
+- The dates and times that you access the Credit Union’s web site

-- If you link to a Credit Union web site from other web sites, the address(s) of the other web sites
+- If you link to the Credit Union’s web site from other web sites, the address(s) of the other web sites

-- The types and versions of browser and operating systems you use to access a Credit Union web site
+- The types and versions of browser and operating systems you use to access the Credit Union’s web site

-- The Internet Service Providers (“ISP”) and Internet Protocol (“IP”) addresses from which you access a Credit Union web site (an IP address is a number that is automatically assigned to your computer whenever you are surfing the web)
+- The Internet Service Providers (“ISP”) and Internet Protocol (“IP”) addresses from which you access the Credit Union’s web site (an IP address is a number that is automatically assigned to your computer whenever you are surfing the web)